wea-f/Norepted/README.md

 1. Paste your youtube link in the orange text box where it says "youtube link here".
 (For example https://www.youtube.com/watch?v=dQw4w9WgXcQ or https://youtu.be/dQw4w9WgXcQ)<br>
 2. Next, Press the green "LAUNCH" button or press the "Enter" key on your keyboard. <br>
 3. Now the video will appear below, it may take a few seconds depending on how fast your computer is. <br>
 4. In the end of the video, a wall of 3x3 recommended videos will appear.
-You can copy the links of those videos and paste it in the orange box and press the green "LAUNCH" button to restart the cycle.
+You can copy the links of those videos and paste it in the orange box and press the green "LAUNCH" button to restart the cycle. <br>

-If you want to hide the link, press the "open in about:blank" button.
+If you want to hide the link, press the "open in about:blank" button. <br>
-To exit from Norepted, simply press "0" to ensure it stays hidden from your history.
+To exit from Norepted, simply press "0" to ensure it stays hidden from your history. <br>
-To hide the tab, press "1" to disguise it, refresh to undisguise.
+To hide the tab, press "1" to disguise it, refresh to undisguise. <br>
 # How it works
   Norepted embeds a video based on your youtube video link.
 Similarly to how your teacher embeds a video on Google Slides for class.
 The code simply takes the video id from the inputed url and attaches it to youtube-nocookie.com, the embedded youtube video link.
 That link then goes into a html video element and your video appears just like that! <br>